 Section 16(a) of the Exchange Act requires our directors, executive officers and holders of more than 10% of our common stock to file with the SEC reports regarding their ownership and changes in ownership of our equity securities.
-We believe that all Section 16 filings requirements were met by our officers and directors during 2015, except that each of Dr. Shaaltiel, Dr. Brill Almon, Mr. Maimon and Mr. Palash made one late Form 4 filing during 2015.
+We believe that all Section 16 filings requirements were met by our officers and directors during 2018.
 In making this statement, we have relied solely upon examination of the copies of Forms 3, 4 and 5, Schedule 13s and written representations of our former and current directors, officers and 10% stockholders.